 General recommendations suggest starting with a low dose and increasing gradually as needed.

 Individuals should speak to their doctors before using CBD to treat anxiety, particularly if taking other medication.

 An ever-growing body of research suggests that CBD may help relieve anxiety, the most common mental health disorder.

-However, the FDA do not regulate CBD for treating anxiety.
-This means that the quality and dosage can vary widely between products and manufacturers.
+However, the FDA does not regulate CBD for treating anxiety.
+This means the quality and dosage of CBD can vary widely between products and manufacturers.